Closure Date: 31 March 2005/30 April 1998

-You invest a regular, fixed amount into our Life Fund for a term of between 10 and 30 years.
-In return we guarantee to pay you a lump sum at the end of the term.
+You invested a regular, fixed amount into the Fund for a term of between 10 and 30 years.
+In return we guaranteed to pay you a lump sum at the end of the term.
 We may also add bonuses to reflect investment performance over the period.

-At the outset you select a target amount which is usually equal to your mortgage.
-The ‘low cost’ guarantee is less than your target amount that you set when you took out the plan.
-This means investment performance is very important to your plan being able to help you reach your target amount.
+At the outset you selected a target amount which was usually equal to your mortgage.
+The ‘low cost’ guarantee was less than your target amount that you set when you took out the plan.
+This means your plan relied on investment performance to make up the difference between the low cost guarantee and the target amount but this was not guaranteed.
 The Minimum Low Cost Endowment has a lower guarantee than the Low Cost Endowment.

-Every year, with your performance update, we’ll highlight using a colour code whether your plan is currently on target to reach your target amount.
+Every year, with your performance update, we’ll highlight using a colour code whether your plan is currently on track to reach your target amount.
 The colours are red (not on target), amber (may not be on target) and green (on target).
-If you die, we’ll pay a lump sum of at least your original target amount.
+If you die before the end of the term, we’ll pay a lump sum of at least your original target amount.

 We’ll contact you shortly before the end of the term to let you know the value and explain your options.